SGDilakshan/Java-Theory/README.md

 This program highlights how a **`switch` statement** simplifies decision-making when there are multiple choices based on a single variable, making the code cleaner and easier to read.

 ### .....................................................

+### 🔹19_GroupSwitchStatement.java
+This program demonstrates the use of **grouped `case` labels** within a `switch` statement in Java.
+It checks whether a given character is a vowel or not.

+#### 🔹 Key Concepts:
+- **Grouped `case` Labels**:
+  In a `switch` statement, multiple `case` labels can be grouped together to execute the same block of code for different values.
+In this case, the vowels (both uppercase and lowercase) are grouped together to print that the character is a vowel.

+- **Switch Statement**:
+  The `switch` statement is used to evaluate a variable (`c`) and compare it against multiple `case` labels.
+If a match is found, the code under the corresponding `case` label is executed.

+- **Vowels Check**:
+  The program checks if the entered character is a vowel (either lowercase or uppercase) by using the grouped `case` labels.
+If the character is a vowel, it prints the message indicating the character is a vowel.
+If the character is not a vowel, it falls to the `default` case and prints that the character is not a vowel.

+- **Break Statement**:
+  Each `case` group ends with a `break` statement to ensure the switch statement exits once a match is found and the corresponding code is executed.

+- **User Input**:
+  The program uses **`Scanner`** to take user input for a character and then checks whether the character is a vowel.

+- **Default Case**:
+  The `default` case handles the situation where the entered character is not a vowel and prints an appropriate message.

+This program shows how **grouped `case` labels** in a `switch` statement can simplify code when multiple values need to trigger the same behavior.

+### .....................................................